Efforts to impeach Andrew Johnson: Early efforts to impeach

 As early as 1866, some of the "Radical Republicans" entertained the thought of removing Johnson through impeachment.
 However, the Republican Party was divided on the prospect of impeachment, with moderate Republicans, who held a plurality, widely opposing it at this point.
 The radicals were more in favor of impeachment because Johnson did not want to recognize the 14th Amendment.

 Johnson had attempted to stop the federal government from recognizing freed black slaves as citizens, and wanted to take away their civil liberties.
-He was eventually known as the worst president in history by historians.
+He was eventually known as one of the worst presidents in history by historians.

 One of the first Radical Republicans to explore impeachment was House Territories Committee chairman James Mitchell Ashley.
 Ashley was convinced of a baseless conspiracy theory that faulted Johnson for involvement in the conspiracy to assassinate Lincoln.
 Thus, Ashley had strong personal motivation for wanting to remove Johnson from office.
 Ashley began supporting impeachment in late 1866.
 He quietly began researching impeachment.

 House Military Affairs Committee chairman Robert C. Schenck began exploring the idea of impeaching Johnson after Johnson delivered demagogic attacks which questioned the legitimacy of the United States Congress.
 Schenk believed that Johnson's questioning of the legitimacy of Congress risked sparking another civil war.
 Around this same time, in 1866, Benjamin Butler, a major general who was a Republican candidate for the House at the time, regularly denounced Johnson in his stump speeches and called for his removal from office.
 Johnson, during a late summer 1866 speaking tour dubbed the "Swing Around the Circle", remarked that some members of Congress would "clamor and talk about impeachment" because he chose to wield his veto power.